mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 ##### 2. Encoder Selection

 This steering wheel design will use a TRD-NA1024NW absolute rotary encoder with a resolution of 1024.
 The Encoder a voltage rating of 12 to 24 VDC, and a maximum current consumption of 70 mA.
-Using equation 2 above, the degrees of accuracy for this encoder is 0.356 degrees which means it is capable of measuring the angle of the steering wheel up to 20% of a degree.
 The TRD-NA1024NW has 10 data bits, a VDD pin, and a GND pin.
 This requires a microcontroller with at least 10 digital GPIO pins and that can supply the current of up to 70 mA to the rotary encoder.

 The encoder has 1024 unique 10-bit outputs than will be read into the MCU.
 The output of the encoder changes on rotation of the knob.
 The knob of the encoder will be connected to a gear system that is mounted to the steering column of the vehicle so that the steering wheel rotation will rotate the knob.
 Each 10-bit output will increment or decrement a count variable in the MCU code depending on the driection of rotation.
 That count will be used to calculate the angle of the wheel using equation 1 above.